minirust/minirust/README.md

   In logician's terms, this is the "object language".
   It has all the nasty features of unsafe Rust and comes with an interpreter that describes what exactly happens when a program is executed, but it would be awful to program in as it lacks any convenience.
   It doesn't even have concrete syntax; all we really care about is the abstract syntax (the data structure that represents a MiniRust program: statements, expressions, ...).
-- *Pseudo Rust* is the programming language that the MiniRust interpreter itself is written in.
+- *specr lang* is the programming language that the MiniRust interpreter itself is written in.
   In logician's terms, this is the "meta language".
-  It is a fully safe Rust-style language, and the intention is that the meaning of a Pseudo Rust program is "obvious" to any Rust programmer.
+  It is a fully safe Rust-style language, and the intention is that the meaning of a specr lang program is "obvious" to any Rust programmer.
-  In the future, we'll hopefully have tools that can execute Pseudo Rust, so that we can run the MiniRust interpreter, but right now this is a language without an implementation.
+  In the future, we'll hopefully have tools that can execute specr lang, so that we can run the MiniRust interpreter, but right now this is a language without an implementation.

 ## Status